Independent International Commission of Inquiry on the Occupied Palestinian Territory

-The Independent International Commission of Inquiry on the Occupied Palestinian Territory including East Jerusalem, and Israel was founded after the United Nations Human Rights Council voted, on 27 May 2021, to set up a United Nations fact-finding mission to investigate possible war crimes and other abuses committed in Israel and the Occupied Palestinian territories.
+The Independent International Commission of Inquiry on the Occupied Palestinian Territory including East Jerusalem, and Israel (COI OPTEJI) was founded after the United Nations Human Rights Council voted, on 27 May 2021, to set up a United Nations fact-finding mission to investigate possible war crimes and other abuses committed in Israel and the Occupied Palestinian territories.
 This followed the 2021 Israel–Palestine crisis.
 The Commission has subsequently published several reports on possible war crimes and other abuses.

 On 16 September 2025, the Commission concluded that Israel is committing genocide against Palestinians in Gaza.
 In its 72-page report, the Commission found reasonable grounds to determine that Israel has committed, and continue to commit, four of the five genocidal acts defined under the 1948 Genocide Convention.
+On 23 June 2026, the Commission released a report concluding that Israeli forces have deliberately targeted Palestinian children, resulting in genocide, crimes against humanity, and war crimes in Gaza, alongside atrocity crimes in the West Bank.
+The report found that children comprised roughly 30% of Gaza fatalities and stated that targeting them was a deliberate strategy to destroy the demographic vitality and future of the Palestinian people.

 Mission members

-Navi Pillay (South Africa), serves as chair, Miloon Kothari (India) and Chris Sidoti (Australia) serve as members of the commission.
+As of 2026, Srinivasan Muralidhar (India) serves as chair of the commission.
+Former members include Navi Pillay (South Africa), Miloon Kothari (India) and Chris Sidoti (Australia).

 Mandate

 The commission will report to the Human Rights Council annually from June 2022.
 Unlike previous fact finding missions the inquiry is open ended and will examine "all underlying root causes of recurrent tensions, instability and protraction of conflict, including systematic discrimination and repression based on national, ethnic, racial or religious identity."